marcellogalhardo/marcellogalhardo.dev/content/posts/navigation-event-info.md

   - kmp
 ---

 [NavigationEvent](https://developer.android.com/jetpack/androidx/releases/navigationevent) is a Kotlin Multiplatform library for handling system gestures - back and forward - on all platforms.
-It works on Android, iOS and Desktop - with Web integration coming next.
+It works on Android, iOS and Desktop with Web support coming next.

 Android used to rely on `OnBackPressedDispatcher` from `androidx.activity`.
 That handled back presses, and that was enough.
 But once you target more than Android, you also need forward navigation - like on the web.